 There are several things you can do to reduce the cost of your Coles Car Insurance premium, including:

 - Buy online.
-Comprehensive Plus, Comprehensive and Third Party Fire and Theft policies offer a discount when you purchase cover online.
+Comprehensive, Third Party Fire and Theft, and Third Party Property Damage policies offer a discount when you purchase a cover online.

 - Choose a higher excess.
-You will receive a reduced premium in return.
+You may receive a reduced premium in return.

 - Choose a lower level of cover.
 The lower the level of cover you choose, the more affordable it will be.
 Reducing the number of optional extras you add to your policy will also lead to a cheaper premium.